vishnuagbly/google_sign_in_all_platforms/README.md

 - `redirectPort`: The localhost port for receiving the access code on Desktop platforms.
 Default is 8000.
 - `clientId`: The Google Project Client ID, required for Desktop platforms.
 - `clientSecret`: The Google Project Client Secret, required for Desktop platforms.

-Certainly!
-Here's a clean and well-structured version of your instructions for the README, with a clear heading and chronological steps:

----

 ### How to Get Google OAuth Credentials